 You can operate some equipment and non-motorized trailers without a valid registration.
 The exceptions include:

-PLEASE NOTE: Government no longer sends out reminder notices to Albertans to renew your licence plates or driver’s/identification cards!
+PLEASE NOTE: The Alberta Government no longer sends out reminder notices to Albertans to renew their licence plates or driver’s/identification cards!
 That’s why we are now offering a registration reminder service for our clients.
-Please click on our e-Reminder service link to get a free text or email reminder link above to renew!
+Click on our r-reminder service link to get a free text or email reminder!

 Please remember, for licence plate renewals, come in early to avoid month-end, last-minute lineups, and remember to bring your proof of insurance (pink card) for licence plate registrations AND renewals as we are required to annually confirm that you have valid insurance on your vehicle.